thebracket/ArdanUltimateRustFoundations/day1/hour2/enums.md

 In a real system, you want to convey more than just a role.

+Test this: login as each user in turn.

 ## Enumerations with Variables

 > This session is live coded.
 The GitHub repo entry is [here](/src/auth_enum2/)